Yllezaahmeti/Medicare-Part-D-Data-Analysis/README.md

 ## Description

 This notebook analyzes the [Medicare Part D dataset](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/Part-D-Prescriber.html) to provide insights into prescription patterns, costs, and beneficiary information at the US state level.
 The analysis covers various aspects, including the correlation between prescribers and total claims, top prescribed drugs, and cost analysis.
+You can access to the dataset dictionary in [HERE](dataset-dictionary.pdf).

 ## Key User Groups
 - Data analysts